idaholab/moose/modules/doc/content/ncrc/applications/hpc_application_template.md

 !alert note title=Copying files from your local machine Copying files from your local machine to an HPC cluster first requires that you follow the
 instructions: [inl/hpc_remote.md].
-It is for advanced users, comfertable with modifying their SSH settings, and being familiar with their terminal in general.
+This workflow is for advanced users, comfortable with modifying their SSH settings, and familiar with their terminal in general.

 Example commands you would use with a terminal opened on your machine to copy files to HPC: